 Fred Andrle is the author of two poetry collections, “Love Life,” ( XOXOX Press, Gambier, 2008), and “What Counts,” ( XOXOX, 2012).
 Fred was Executive Producer and Host of “Open Line,” a daily public affairs radio talk show heard for more than 20 years over WOSU, the radio station of the Ohio State University in Columbus.
-He is currently an Associate at the OSU Humanities Institute.
+Fred’s current book is “Rocking in the Cradle of the Moment,” a collection of haiku, senryu, and small poems.

 Non-profit organizations with an annual budget under $150,000 pay a fee of $50.00